-(2) The information set forth is based on a joint filing on Schedule 13G/A made on February 17, 2010 by Select Equity Group, Inc. ("Select Equity"), Select Offshore Advisors, LLC ("Select Offshore") and George S. Loening ("Loening").
-According to the Schedule 13G/A, (i) Select Equity has sole voting power and sole dispositive power with respect to 540,636 of the Sub-share certificates, (ii) Select Offshore has sole voting and sole dispositive power with respect to 382,640 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to 382,640 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to all of the Sub-share certificates.
-According to the Schedule 13G/A, Loening is the controlling shareholder of Select Equity and the Manager of Select Offshore.
-The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect.

-(b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:
+- (2) The information set forth is based on a joint filing on Schedule 13G/A made on February 14, 2013 by Select Equity Group, Inc. ("Select Equity"), Select Offshore Advisors, LLC ("Select Offshore") and George S. Loening ("Loening").
+According to the Schedule 13G/A (i) Select Equity has sole voting power and sole dispositive power with respect to 386,381 of the Sub-share certificates, (ii) Select Offshore has sole voting and sole dispositive power with respect to 373,870 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to all of the Sub-share certificates.
+According to the Schedule 13G/A Loening is the Chairman and controlling shareholder of Select Equity and the Manager of Select Offshore and has the power to vote or to direct the voting of, and the power to dispose or to direct the disposition of, all of the Sub-share certificates held by Select Equity and Select Offshore.
+The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (3) The information set forth is based on a joint filing on Schedule 13G made on January 24, 2013 by Horizon Kinetics LLC ("Horizon") and Kinetics Asset Management, LLC ("Kinetics").
+According to the Schedule 13G, Horizon has sole voting power and sole dispositive power with respect to 1,211,501 of the Sub-share certificates and Kinetics has sole voting power and sole dispositive power with respect to 724,800 of the Sub-share certificates.
+The filing indicates that Horizon is a holding company and Kinetics is an investment adviser and that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:

-Title and Class (1) Name of Beneficial Owner Amount and Nature of Ownership on February 28, 2010 Percent of Class Sub-share certificates: Maurice Meyer III 74,750(2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: James K. Norwood 1,300 Sub-share certificates: Roy Thomas 1,000 Sub-share certificates: David M. Peterson
+Amount and Nature of Name of Ownership Percent Title and Class (1) Beneficial Owner of Class 74.750(2) Sub-share certificates: Maurice Meyer III 74,750(2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: James K. Norwood 1,400 Sub-share certificates: Roy Thomas 1,000 Sub-share certificates: David M. Peterson Sub-share certificates: All Trustees and Officers as a Group 78,150 0.9%

-Amount and

-Nature

-of Ownership

-Name of on February 28, Percent

-Title and Class (1) Beneficial Owner 2010 of Class

-Sub-share certificates: All Trustees and Officers as a Group 78,050 0.8%

-Indicates ownership of less than 1% of the class.
+^{}Indicates ownership of less than 1% of the class.